Detection of Multiple Influential Observations on Model Selection: Introduction

+However, the works of \cite{bala2019} and \cite{zhang2023} are limited in two ways: (\textit{i}) the distributional properties of the DF(LASSO) and GDF metrics remain unexplored, and (\textit{ii}) no principled methods exist for accurately approximating their distributions.

+This manuscript aims to consolidate and expand the findings of our previous work \citep{zhang2023} by advancing study across theoretical, methodological, and application domains.

+On the theoretical front, while the exchangeability property and the CLT of the DF(LASSO) and GDF measures were established previously, the current work further justifies that these measures are asymptotically as $p \rightarrow \infty$ mixtures of binomial random variables.
+This result leverages the characterization of sums of arbitrarily dependent sequence of events by unique exchangeable counterparts \citep{galambos1978} and the classical de Finetti's Representation Theorem \citep{finetti31}.
+Based on these results, the theoretical basis for approximating their distributions via parametric approach is established.

+On the methodological front, the earlier work relied only on the CLT-dependent approximation under $\min(n,p) \rightarrow \infty$, limiting its practical utility.
+Here, we broaden the suite of approximation options by introducing both parametric and nonparametric approaches for deriving diagnostic thresholds using the mid-quantiles.
+Specifically, the parametric option, which includes the Conway-Maxwell-Binomial, Conway-Maxwell-Poisson, beta-binomial, generalized Poisson, and mixtures of binomial and Poisson distributions, of{}fers valuable insight into the latent dispersion or association structure of the diagnostic metrics, enhancing interpretability.
+The nonparametric approach, which solely requires a large $n$, provides a robust alternative, encompassing three bootstrap schemes \citep{muliere1992, jentsch2016} specifically tailored for discrete and exchangeable data.
+These approximation strategies are incorporated into the ClusMIP procedure, yielding a revised version that also extends to logistic regression models, which is implemented in the newly developed $\tt{R}$ package $\tt{ClusMIP}$.

+On the application front, by applying both linear and logistic regression models to the same fMRI dataset from the thermal pain study \citep{lindquist2017} with the newly updated approximation options, the present work identifies additional inf luential observations and thereby extends the conclusions of the previous research.

-The article is organized as follows: the existing literature is surveyed in Section~\ref{sec:preliminaries}. \cite{zhang2023} is then reviewed and improved in Section~\ref{sec:revival}, followed by introducing the parametric and non-parametric approaches in Sections~\ref{sec:parametric} and \ref{sec:nonparametric}, respectively.
-Extension to detect multiple inf luential points for the logistic regression model is given in Section~\ref{sec:multiple}.
-Sections~\ref{sec:simulation} and ~\ref{sec:real} include simulations and the outlier detection analysis of an fMRI dataset collected to predict physical pain \citep{lindquist2017}.
+The article is organized as follows: the existing literature is surveyed in Section~\ref{sec:existing}. \cite{zhang2023} is then revised and improved in Section~\ref{sec:revival}.
+This is followed by introducing the parametric and nonparametric approximations with their choice guidelines from Sections~\ref{sec:parametric} to \ref{sec:guidelines}, respectively.
+Extending our work to the logistic regression model is given in Section~\ref{sec:multiple}.
+Ssections~\ref{sec:simulation} and \ref{sec:real} include simulations and the outlier detection analysis of an fMRI dataset collected to predict physical pain \citep{lindquist2017}.
 Conclusions are given in Section~\ref{sec:conclusions}.